gaswelder/che/about.md

 equivalent to `import "foo/main"`.
 The "main" source can use the "./" rule to import its neighbours in it.
 This allows creating packages that can be treated as single modules.

+## Declaration lists

+In C it is possible to declare multiple variables with a common type like this:

+	int a, b, c;

+In MC is is also possible to do that with struct members and function
+declarations:

+	struct vec {
+		int x, y, x;
+	};

+	struct vec sum(struct vec a, b) {
+		...
+	}

+The original C rules still apply: pointer and array notations "stick" to the identifiers, no the type, so in the following example the structure `foo` has `char` member 'a' and `char *` member b:

+	struct foo {
+		char a, *b;
+	};